moodlep/cai/Readme.md

 At the same time, if carefully developed and deployed, AI systems could provide interactive repositories of underrepresented perspectives.
 We sought to evaluate how LLMs post-trained on principles reflecting different countries and groups compared to existing frontier models.
 We produced a set of synthetic datasets for aligning models with principles inspired from the South African and Romanian cultures respectively.

 After analysing the datasets generated, we observe that in some cases GPT-4o demonstrates a nuanced understanding of the principles used while other principles reveal a clear knowledge gap.
 Our writeup discusses whether different countries should fine-tune their own models versus educating their citizens about the behaviour of frontier models and best practices for using them.

-The link will be provided shortly.
+A link to our project writeup will be provided shortly.

 ## Repository Contents

+### Dataset Generation Process
+- **Constitutions**: Various constitutions (sets of principles) used for training and evaluation.
+- **Datasets**: Datasets required for training and testing the models, including red teaming, SFT and preference datasets.
+- **Scripts**: Scripts for generating and processing datasets.

 ### Training Recipes
-- **Train Folder**: Contains recipes for training `smollm2` and `mistral` models on a single GPU server using PEFT (QLoRA).
+- **Train Folder**: Contains recipes for training `smollm2` and `mistral` models on a single GPU server using PEFT (QLoRA) for the Constitutional AI process, that includes multiple training steps including a Supervised Fine-Tuning (SFT) and a preference training (DPO) step.

-### Data
-- **Constitutions**: Various constitutions used for training and evaluation.
-- **Datasets**: Datasets required for training and testing the models.
-- **Scripts**: Scripts for generating and processing datasets.

 ### Usage
-1. **Training Models**: Follow the instructions in the [train](https://github.com/moodlep/cai/tree/main/train) folder to train `smollm2` and `mistral` models.
+1. **Training Models**: Follow the instructions in the [train](https://github.com/moodlep/cai/tree/main/train) folder to train `smollm2` and `mistral` models using pre-existing datasets on the HuggingFace hub.
-2. **Generating Datasets**: Use the scripts in the [data](https://github.com/moodlep/cai/tree/main/data) folder to generate and preprocess datasets.
+2. **Generating Datasets**: Use the scripts in the [data](https://github.com/moodlep/cai/tree/main/data) folder to generate and preprocess your own datasets.
+Upload datasets to the hub for training custom CAI models.

-### Configuration
-- Configuration files for training and data generation are located in the `config` folder.
-Modify these files as needed to suit your requirements.

-## Contributing
-We welcome contributions!
-Please read our Contributing Guidelines for more details.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.